mahrz24/xxp/README.markdown

 Another option is the `-f` force option which will replace the whole config by a specific JSON file (without loading external configurations).

-Without specific logging options all output of the binary will be routed to stdout and there will be minimal log entry containing the parameters, time, hash/revision and runtime of the experiment.
+Without specific logging options all output of the binary will be routed to stdout and there will be a minimal log entry containing the parameters, time, hash/revision and runtime of the experiment.

+## Data Parameters

+In some case the parameters of a simulation cannot be expressed well in JSON format or a simply to large to be passed as configuration parameters.
+For these cases there is the possibility to use file objects, like  `{"file" : "input.dat"}`.
+These are copied into the runtime directory and the name is automatically replaced with the absolute filename.
+If the object also contains the key `extern` set to true, the file is not copied.
+This should only be used if the file is to large to be copied for every experiment run and it does not change after the experiment is run to allow reproducibility.

 ## Data Logging

+Configuration and data parameters are automatically logged as explained above, but data that is generated during the run of a simulation can be logged using a predefined logging protocol.
+A log consists of samples, where each sample has an index that consists of arbitrary many values (integers, floating points, bools, labels), a type descriptor (integer, floating point) and the value it holds.

 ## Other xxp Commands